Oljake/Riot-Logger/README.md

   and ranks.

 - **Change API Key**: Update the API key used for fetching account data.

-- **Resizable Form**: Create and manage accounts in a resizable and intuitive form.

 - **Account Info Display**: Each account displays the account name, winrate, rank, and other details.